brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-01.md

 able to stay long.
 With Morgan and you in attendance, someone has to stay at the office and run the country."

-\~ Author's Notes\~

-Just a reminder, the Weasley twins were adopted by Clyde's grandparents, the Stone family.
-Clyde is technically their adoptive nephew.

 [^111-2]: Yes, this is Barty Crouch Jr., alive and kicking it with a nice position as Head of Court Foreign Intelligence.
 He's as crazy and loyal as ever, and he's Lucius' rival.
 If you're wondering why you haven't